 But the big factor often overlooked is the PBKAC updates needed to get the benefit of new features.
 For those who don't know, Problems Between Keyboard And Chair is you.

 Most of us are caught up in our business and details changes to our accounting system can fail to show on our horizon.
 So how do we keep up to date?

 This is one area where desktop software may have an advantage over cloud software.
 The update provides a chance to check through the details of the updates and see what is there.
 This is often overlooked - but a few minutes spent at the time can lead to new practices of real value.

 Keeping on top of cloud systems can be trickier.
-As with package users it's easy to be ignore changes - they're usually more frequent, although mostly small.
+As with package users, it's easy to ignore changes - they're usually more frequent, although mostly small.
 Part of the challenge is knowing what may be useful - especially later.